 Researchers found two very interesting differences in the muscles that had been massaged…

 A gene pathway that causes muscle inflammation was “dialed down” in these muscles both immediately after the massage and 2.5 hours after the massage.
 (Specific genes can be present in our tissues but not always active.)
-This is helpful knowledge because muscle inflammation is a contributor to delayed-onset muscle soreness, so it confirms biologically what we’ve always believed through anecdotal observation—a post-exercise massage can help relieve muscle soreness.
+Dr. Tarnopolsky said that this is helpful knowledge because muscle inflammation is a contributor to delayed-onset muscle soreness, so it confirms biologically what we’ve always believed through anecdotal observation—a post-exercise massage can help relieve muscle soreness.
 Inflammation also contributes to the development of diabetes.

 Conversely, another sort of gene was “turned on” by the massage—this is a gene that increases the activity of mitochondria in muscle cells.
 You probably know that mitochondria are considered the “power packs” of our muscles for their role in creating usable energy.
 Better mitochondrial functioning has been shown by other studies to help decrease insulin resistance (a key risk factor for type 2 diabetes) and obesity and even to slow aging.
 And “mitochondrial dysfunction” is now being recognized as a potential contributor to diabetes.